MOSAiC-Zooplankton-Image-Analyses/maze_image_processing_pipeline/docs/predict.rst

 ..
 TODO: Link model file

 :attr:`~maze_ipp.predict.config_schema.ModelConfig.model_fn` must point to a trained feature extractor model.
+:attr:`~maze_ipp.predict.config_schema.PredictionPipelineConfig.save_raw_predictions` must be `true` so that a HDF5 file is created.
+The HDF5 file that is created will contain two datasets: `object_id` and `predictions`.

 Polyhierarchical classification
 -------------------------------

-Our polyhierarchical classification system combines a primary phylogenetic classification, such as family, genus, or species, with further positive and negative descriptors.
-These descriptors could include attributes, life stages, and behaviors.

-The richness of description offered by PolyTaxo allows us to train multi-label classifiers with outputs for each primary (class) and secondary concept (tag).

-Polyhierarchical classification is implement as a two-step process: predicting image features and generating polyhierarchical descriptions.
+Polyhierarchical classification is implement as a two-step process: predicting scores for each image and generating polyhierarchical descriptions.

 .. code-block:: python